Harlow First Avenue Cycling and Walking Improvements

 The projects are all part of our ambition to create a safer, greener and healthier Essex by giving you more choice in how you travel, both for shorter journeys or as part of a longer trip.

-The initial proposed improvements are:
+The initial improvements are:

 - A new raised table crossing at the Park Lane Junction with First Avenue Mandela Avenue